 Is anyone confusing you into believing a lie and compromising your values?

 In John 8:51-59, Jesus is accused of being possessed.
 In effect, the Jewish leaders are calling Him a liar because of the claims He is making about His relationship with God.
-Jesus turns that around and identifies them as at the real liars.
+Jesus turns that around and identifies them as the real liars.
 But is that fair?
 They truly believe their analysis of the situation is accurate.
 They’re not deliberately lying.
+But they are confusing the people who are listening.

 The hardest substance in the universe is truth.
 It cannot be changed.
 It cannot be dented.
 It cannot be remolded into a different shape.
 It cannot be chiseled away or eroded into something less than what it started out to be.
 No matter what we believe, the truth remains constant and is not affected by anyone — not by our desire to rationalize away wrong choices nor by the whims of society’s ever-changing moods.